 HOW TO SEE ICELAND IN 5 DAYS (ANY TIME OF THE YEAR)

-Are you planning your 5-day in Iceland itinerary and wondering about what to do and see in Iceland in 5 days?
+Are you planning your 5-day Iceland itinerary and wondering about what to do and see in Iceland in 5 days?
 Then this post is for you.
-Here I share my tips for Iceland in 5 days.
+Here I share my tips for your 5-day trip to Iceland.

-Iceland is an amazing country to visit.
-It is probably one of the most unique countries in the world and so it does not surprise it has become incredibly popular.
+Iceland is probably one of the most unique countries in the world and so it does not surprise it has become incredibly popular.

 TRAVEL TIPS FOR YOUR 5-DAY ICELAND ITINERARY

-The good news is that this post not only offers you the best sights and how to spend your days in the country, but you will also find out about the best ways to get around.
-This Iceland itinerary is great whether you do guided tours or plan a road trip, but you will also find out where to stay and more Iceland travel tips.
+The good news is that this post not only offers you the best sights but here you will also find out about the best ways to get around + tips.
+You can use this itinerary whether you do guided tours or plan a road trip.

 I have visited Iceland twice: once in the winter (December/January) and once in summer (July).
-So, I was lucky enough to have different experiences over the course of 21 days.
-So, I created this 5-day in Iceland itinerary for any time of the year with the travel highlights of my Iceland trips.
+I was lucky enough to have different experiences over the course of 21-22 days.
+I created this itinerary for any time of the year with the travel highlights of my Iceland trips.

-Here are some quick travel tips for your trip to Iceland before talking about the best things to do.
+Here are some quick travel tips for your trip to Iceland.

 Best Time to Visit Iceland in 5 Days

 - I loved visiting Iceland in the summer.
-It might be busy, and the prices for accommodations are high (and attractions are very crowded), but the many hours of daylight helped me see more.
+It might be busy, and the prices for accommodations are high (and attractions are very crowded), but the many, many hours of daylight helped me to squeeze in many activities in a day.
 I saw about three or four times as much as I did in winter.

 This is also why I will share some of my winter and summer pictures in this post – so you can imagine yourself better for when to use this Iceland itinerary for.
 I have a detailed post on the “best time to visit Iceland,” where I compare the winter and summer seasons.

-To check out why winter can be tricky check out my guide on what I really think about visiting in Iceland in December.
+To find out why winter can be tricky, check out my guide on what I really think about visiting Iceland in December.

-Iceland can be expensive but does not have to be.
-Surely it will never be a budget-friendly destination, but if money worries you, it does not have to in Iceland.
+- Iceland can be expensive and it surely will never be a budget-friendly destination.
 Check out my post on how expensive Iceland is to find out more.

-You can pay everywhere – even if you want to use a toilet to pee – with your credit card.
-If you camp, you need cash because you might need coins for using the shower (though not necessarily).
+- You can pay everywhere with your credit card, even if you just want to use a toilet to pee.
+However, if you camp, you need cash because you might need coins for using the shower (though not necessarily) or pay cash.

 Language in Iceland